 1 Tension band principles topenlarge

-The philosophy behind the tension band for the olecranon is that it converts tensile forces on the posterior side of the olecranon into compression forces at the joint line.
-In the olecranon, the figure-of-eight wire loop acts as a tension band during flexion of the elbow.
+The philosophy behind the tension band for the olecranon is that it converts tensile forces on the posterior side of the olecranon into compression forces at the joint line during flexion.
+The fixation is simple and inexpensive and works well if executed properly.

 2 Reduction topenlarge

-Reduce and hold the reduction of the transverse olecranon fracture with small pointed reduction forceps.
+Reduce and hold the reduction of the transverse olecranon fracture with one or two small pointed reduction forceps.

-To prevent the reduction clamp from slipping on the distal fragment, a small drill hole can be predrilled in the distal fragment before applying the clamp.
+Pearl: To prevent the reduction clamp from slipping on the distal fragment, a small drill hole can be drilled in the distal fragment before applying the clamp.

 3 Prepare wire insertion topenlarge

 Approximately 40 mm distal to the fracture line and 5 mm from the posterior cortex, drill a hole through the ulna with a 2.0 mm drill, using a sharp drill guide as the drill tends to slide dorsally.

 Wire preparation and insertion